 - Basic fruit smoothies and soups, sauces, salad dressings, salads, simple entrees, wraps and rolls, pâtés and easy desserts

-This course is available in Fort Bragg, California, and is the first prerequisite in six culinary certification programs.
+This course is available in Fort Bragg, California, and is the first prerequisite in four culinary certification programs.

 Certifications: This course is a prerequisite for Essentials of Raw Living Foods™ and Raw Culinary Arts Associate Chef and Instructor Training™ courses.
 This course is one of the required courses for Raw Culinary Arts Associate Chef and Instructor Training Certification™, Pastry Arts-Unbaked Certification, Gourmet Raw Food Chef Certification™, and Raw Culinary Arts Professional Chef Certification™.

 Recommmended Text: Angel Foods by Cherie Soria (not included in tuition cost).